International Day of Women and Girls in Science

 Faculty of Mathematics

-• In 2024, the share of female academics at the Faculty of Mathematics is 22.4 %.
+• At the beginning of 2025, the share of female academics at the Faculty of Mathematics was 21.5 %.
+The current share of female students across all mathematics degree programmes is 47.3 %.

 • The Faculty actively promotes the integration of women and the advancement of their careers.